Cyril Callister: Later life

 Callister got his Doctorate from the University of Melbourne in 1931, with his submission largely based on his work in developing Vegemite.

 He was a prominent member of the Royal Australian Chemical Institute, helping it to get a Royal Charter in 1931.

 Callister died at his home in Wellington Street, Kew, Melbourne in 1949, following a heart attack and is buried at Box Hill Cemetery.
 He had a history of heart attacks, with his first occurring in late 1939.
 His estate was valued for probate at £45,917.

 Legacy

 A biography of Callister, The Man Who Invented Vegemite, written by his grandson Jamie Callister, was published in 2012.

-Callister is the great uncle to Kent Callister, a professional snowboarder who has competed at the Winter Olympics for Australia.
+Callister is the great-uncle to Kent Callister, a professional snowboarder who has competed at the 2014 Winter Olympics for Australia.

+The Cyril Callister Foundation, established in 2019, commemorates his life and work.
+It runs a museum in Beaufort, Victoria.